olifre/ds-lite-vps-forwarder/README.md

 are depended on by the forwarder service templates.
 This is the case since `scoat` does dual-stack forwarding by default.
 In case your needs differ, e.g. you only want to forward IPv4 to IPv6 and leave IPv6 alone (e.g. split configuration on the clients / different config depending on location on the clients), you can of course change the dependencies to only forward IPv4 or IPv6 packets.

+## Alternative approaches

+* In case you have a home server running 24/7 in addition to the VPS, you can of course use `ssh -R` to forward local targets to the VPS and make them reachable there.
+This bypasses the need for a publicly reachable IPv6 address at home.
+You may be interested in the following settings for `/etc/sshd_config`:

+      GatewayPorts clientspecified
+      ClientAliveInterval 120

+* The `ssh` approach works for TCP only.
+Forwarding UDP through TCP is subject to problems when using basic approaches such as `socat`. [udp-reverse-tunnel](https://github.com/prof7bit/udp-reverse-tunnel) can be used to solve this (again, you require a home server running 24/7 and a VPS, and this bypasses the need for a publicly reachable IPv6 address at home).